afiore/website/blog/2020-11-02-acls-in-tapir.md

 - `I` is a _tuple_ representing the various endpoint inputs (e.g. dynamic path fragments, query params, as well as its parsed request payload).
 - `E` and `O` are output types for the error (e.g. 400 Bad Request) and the success (2xx) case.
 - `S` is the type of streams that are used by the endpoint’s inputs/outputs.
-This is relevant only for more advanced use cases such as defining Server Sent Events and Websocket endpoints, which we will not be covering in this post.
+This is relevant only for more advanced use cases such as defining _Server Sent Events_ and Websocket endpoints, which we will not be covering in this post.

-In order to declare such complex type definitions, the library provides us with a builder syntax that allows us to incrementally declare our endpoint's inlets and outlets bit by bit, with great degree of precision:
+In order to declare such complex type definitions, the library provides us with a builder syntax that allows us to incrementally declare our endpoint's inlets and outlets bit by bit, with a high degree of precision:

 ```scala mdoc:nest